Linear periods for unitary representations: Introduction

 \subsection{Remarks on the method of the proof}

 Most of our work deals with distinction of parabolically induced representations of $G_n$.
 The main tool to study distinction of induced representations is the geometric lemma of Bernstein-Zelevinsky \cite{BZ-I}, which relates distinction of an induced representation to distinction of some Jacquet module of the inducing data.
 It was shown by Tadi\'{c} in \cite{Tadic-86-UnitaryDual-GLn} that every irreducible unitary representation is isomorphic to the parabolic induction of Speh representations or their twists.
-The observation is that Jacquet modules of Speh representations have a convenient combinatorial description similar to that of Jacquet modules of essentially square-integrable representations (\cite{Lapid-Kret-JacquetModule+Ladder}).
+The observation is that Jacquet modules of Speh representations have convenient combinatorial descriptions similar to those of Jacquet modules of essentially square-integrable representations (\cite{Lapid-Kret-JacquetModule+Ladder}).
 As hinted by the geometric lemma, to classify $H_{n,n}$-distinguished irreducible unitary representations, it is necessary to consider $H_{p,q}$-distinction with respect to a particular family of characters in \eqref{formula::character of Hpq}, not only of Speh representations, but also of a larger class of representations, ladder representations.
-The class of ladder representations was introduced by Lapid and Minguez in \cite{Lapid-Minguez--Ladder}, and has many remarkable properties which make them an ideal testing ground for distinction of non-generic representations and some other questions in the representation theory of general linear groups, see for example \cite{FLO-Distinction+UnitaryGroup--IHES}, \cite{Gurevich-GaloisSymmetric-Ladder}, \cite{MOS-Klyachko--Ladder} and \cite{Lapid-Minguez-ParabolicInduction}.
+The class of ladder representations was introduced by Lapid and M\'{i}nguez in \cite{Lapid-Minguez--Ladder}, and has many remarkable properties which make them an ideal testing ground for distinction of non-generic representations and some other questions in the representation theory of general linear groups, see for example \cite{FLO-Distinction+UnitaryGroup--IHES}, \cite{Gurevich-GaloisSymmetric-Ladder}, \cite{MOS-Klyachko--Ladder} and \cite{Lapid-Minguez-ParabolicInduction}.
 The most complicated part of the paper, Section \ref{section::ladder}, is devoted to the study of distinction of ladder representations.
-Our treatment, although not simple, is largely elementary and combinatorial based on detailed analysis using the geometric lemma.
+Our treatment is largely combinatorial based on detailed analysis by the geometric lemma.
 We refer the reader to \cite{Matringe-GaloisModel--Generic+Classification} and \cite{Matringe-BF+L-function} for a similar approach to the classification of distinguished generic representations in Galois symmetric space and our setting respectively.